Join the 3rd ECN CrowdCamp - The European Dimension of Civic Crowdfunding

 - Katja Verbeeck, Odisee University College, Belgium

-- University of Bologna (TBC)
+- Federico Ferri, University of Bologna, Italy

 - Ivana Pais, Università Cattolica, Milano, Italy